johnsoez4/pendulum/prompts.md

 # Prompt 2025-06-28
+This is a new project to be written in the Mojo language.
+Place source files in @/home/johnsoe1/dev/Modular/github/modular/max/_mlir/src/.
+The purpose of this project is to create an AI digital twin of an inverted pendulum based on sample data obtained from the physical apparatus.
+Files `/home/johnsoe1/dev/Modular/Hackathon_2025_06_27/pendulum/presentation/pendulum.pdf`  and `/home/johnsoe1/dev/Modular/Hackathon_2025_06_27/pendulum/presentation/ch3_method_of_investigation.pdf` contain information about the original project to develop a control algorithm for the pendulum using an Adaptive Logic Network.
+The objective of the control algorithm is to achieve and maintain an inverted state within the physical bounds of the apparatus.
+File @/home/johnsoe1/dev/Modular/Hackathon_2025_06_27/pendulum/data/sample_data.csv contains the following columns, `la_position`, `pend_velocity`, `pend_position`, `cmd_volts`, `elapsed`.
+Definitions:
+`la_position`: Linear actuator position in inches where the center of the range of travel is zero (0) inches.
+Mechanical travel of the linear actuator is limited to +/- 4 inches by electrical limit switches.
+`pend_velocity`: Pendulum velocity in degrees/second
+`pend_position`: Pendulum position in degrees where upright/vertical is zero (0) degrees.
+`cmd_volts`: The control voltage applied to the linear actuator motor during the time elapsed from the previous data sample.
+`elapsed`: The time elapsed from the previous data sample.

+## Enhanced prompt
 This is a new Mojo-based AI project to develop a digital twin and control system for an inverted pendulum.
 The project should be implemented using Mojo language capabilities and the MAX engine.
 Important - Leveraging MAX engine capabilities requires a compatible GPU on the development computer.
 Development will be transferred to a system with a GPU for verification and testing.

 **Project Structure:**